Your First Gift Basket, So Easy!

 That’s a great reason to make your own gift baskets.
 Congratulations on your decision to explore your creative side even if you think you don’t have one (yes, you do!).

-1. You know the gift basket occasion (birthday, new home, etc.).
+First, you know the gift basket occasion (birthday, new home, etc.).
 Now, decide what you need to buy to make this soon-to-be beautiful gift.
-You need a:
+On your list to buy is:

 - Foods and/or Gifts